Cash Buyer. No Block Restrictions.

 Many ex-council flat owners purchased their home through the Right to Buy scheme.
 This gives long-standing council tenants the right to buy their home at a discount, and since 1980 it has transferred millions of properties from public to private ownership.

-We buy former Right to Buy properties, including those where the repayment period has ended.
+We buy former Right to Buy properties, including those where any discount repayment or pre-emption period has ended.
 We assess the flat on its current merits, location, condition, lease length, and any building-specific complications, and make an offer that reflects all of these factors transparently.

 Why Ex-Council Flat Owners Choose Us